 The yummy concoctions you can create are limitless.
 Note: Olive oil is not the best carrier oil for some homemade body scrub formulas because it has a strong fragrance.
 If you think olive oil will be overpowering in a delicately scented body scrub, choose one of the other carrier oils.

 I also love being able to use different sugars or Epsom salts – mainly because I had a huge bag of Epsom salts under the bathroom sink that was not getting used.
 (My organic cane sugar is not cheap!)
-Choose sugar for a fine grain, and Epsom salts for a larger grain homemade body scrub.
+Choose sugar for fine grain homemade body scrub, and Epsom salts for a larger grain scrub.

 The oil will separate in some of these scrubs, so it’s a good idea to attach a small spoon if giving away as a gift.

-In addition to my mom receiving one of these as a “just because” gift, I was able to give two body scrubs as birthday gifts this week, and another as a housewarming gift!
+My mom received one of these as a “just because” gift.
+I was also able to give two body scrubs as birthday gifts this week, and another as a housewarming gift!
 I think these luxurious body scrubs will make the PERFECT holiday gift for friends and family.
-They are so simple to throw together, make a beautiful addition to a gift basket, and are great as a stand-alone gift.
+They are so simple to throw together.
+And they make a beautiful addition to a gift basket and are great as a stand-alone gift.

-Give hand scrubs to a hard working friend to keep by the kitchen sink or a pampering homemade body scrub to use in the bathtub.
+Give hand scrubs to kept by the kitchen sink or a pampering homemade body scrub to use in the bathtub.
 Mix up a few of these this holiday season to give away as last minute I-didn’t-know-you-were-getting-me-something gifts.
 You will look ultra-prepared, crafty, AND thoughtful!